dehne/Time-and-Tide/README.md

 ## TideClock

-The TideClock class makes a hacked Lavet motor quartz clock movements -- one of the ubiquitous, cheap quartz mechanisms powered by a single AA cell.
+The TideClock class makes use of a hacked Lavet motor quartz clock movements -- one of the ubiquitous, cheapquartz mechanisms powered by a single AA cell.
 It assumes the movement has been modified to bypass the quartz timing mechanism by tying the connections to the ends of its coil to two pins, tickPin and tockPin, of the featheresp32-s2.
 A clock hacked in this way can be advanced by alternating pulses on the two pins.
 Each pulse advances the clock mechanism by one second.